An Annapolis Story: Production

 When director Don Siegel was assigned the project, An Annapolis Story was to be shot with a minimal budget, with directions to use as much stock footage as possible.
-Hampered by budgetary constraints and a minor rebellion from star John Derek, who insisted on switching roles with Kevin McCarthy at the last moment, Siegel made compromises, using his former background as an editor for major studios to his advantage.
+Hampered by budgetary constraints and a minor rebellion from star John Derek, who was cast as Jim Scott and insisted on switching roles with Kevin McCarthy, who was playing Tony Scott, at the last moment, Siegel made compromises, using his former background as an editor for major studios to his advantage.

 Siegel was known for his ability to complete productions on a tight budget.
 He would plan out scenes meticulously and worked quickly capturing the exact shots that he wanted with very few extra takes.

 Reception

 Rarely considered one of Siegel's significant films, An Annapolis Story received mildly positive reviews.
 Hal Erickson commented: "The faces are new and the settings up-to-date, but otherwise An Annapolis Story is the tried-and-true 'two guys and one girl' formula. ... the story centers upon two sibling cadets, Tony (John Derek) and Jim (Kevin McCarthy).
 The boys battle over the affections of Peggy (Diana Lynn), a triangle that seriously strains their fraternal relationship and compromises their effectiveness as officers-to-be and gentlemen.
 In the tradition of 1927's Wings, the conflict is resolved ..."